cks2904/lairlab_kinova_bistable_structures/README.md

 ⚠️ **Important System Requirements**
 - This project was developed and tested on Ubuntu
-- For RealSense camera compatibility, Ubuntu kernel 6.08 is required
+- For RealSense camera compatibility, boot on Ubuntu kernel 6.08 is required
 - Other operating systems may work with Docker but are not officially tested

 ### Software Requirements ✅